 Align the board with climate goals

-Subject to the articles, the directors are responsible for the management of [the Company]’s business, for which purpose they may exercise all the powers of [the Company].
+[Subject to OR In accordance with] the articles of association, the directors are responsible for the management of [the Company]’s business, for which purpose they may exercise all the powers of [the Company].

 The directors shall manage [the Company] in a manner that achieves all of the following: